-11.0711.5 New Waterfront Commercial Development
+11.5 New Waterfront Commercial Development

-- 11.07.11.5.1 This Plan recognizes that there is a varied but limited number of existing commercial land uses along the shores of recreational water bodies waterbodies.
+- 11.5.1 This Plan recognizes that there is a varied but limited number of existing commercial land uses along the shores of recreational waterbodies.
 These include marinas, cottage rentals, campgrounds and isolated historical businesses.

-- 11.07.2 Given the fact that most shoreline areas on the municipality's recreational water bodies have been developed as low density residential or cottage areas, any new commercial development proposed in these areas will have a potential to be incompatible with these existing uses.

-- 41.07.311.5.2 Rather than prohibitIn considering new commercial uses along the waterfront, the municipalityMunicipality will require a number of studies to ensure that a proposed development is compatible and appropriate in terms of need, impacts and any mitigative mitigation measures.
+- 11.5.2 In considering new commercial uses along the waterfront, the Municipality will require a number of studies to ensure that a proposed development is compatible and appropriate in terms of need, impacts and any mitigation measures.
 These studies may include, but are not limited to:

-- servicing; - traffic:

-- a) environmental Servicing;
+- a) Servicing;

-- b) Traffic:
+- b) Traffic;

-- -c) Environmental; and,
+- c) Environmental; and,

-- -d) siteSite plan.
+- d) Site plan.

-11.0811.6 Shoreline Structures and Modifications
+11.6 Shoreline Structures and Modifications

-- 11.08.11.6.1 The principle objectives of the policies for development in the waterfront area of the Municipality of McDougall are to preserve, maintain and enhance the natural features of the shoreline and ridgelines. - 11.08.211.6.2 There are a range of accessory buildings and structures that can be expected to be developed along the shoreline of the recreational water bodies waterbodies.
+11.6.1 The principle objectives of the policies for development in the waterfront area of the Municipality of McDougall are to preserve, maintain and enhance the natural features of the shoreline and ridgelines.

+- 11.6.2 There are a range of accessory buildings and structures that can be expected to be developed along the shoreline of the recreational waterbodies.
 These structures include saunas, docks, pumphouses, storage buildings and gazebos.
-These buildings and structures may be allowed in the front yard of shoreline properties subject to the provisions of any implementing zening byZoning By-law and the applicable policies of this Plan. - 41.08.3 11.6.3 Boathouses are waterfront structures that have significant impacts on the natural landscape of the shorelines along the recreational water bodies waterbodies.
-It is the policy of this Plan not to permit boathouses. - 41.08.411.6.4 The Municipality of McDougall will provide detailed regulations in the Zoning By-law to regulate docks including but not limited to the following:
+These buildings and structures may be allowed in the front yard of shoreline properties subject to the provisions of any implementing Zoning By-law and the applicable policies of this Plan.

+- 11.6.3 Boathouses are waterfront structures that have significant impacts on the natural landscape of the shorelines along the recreational waterbodies.
+It is the policy of this Plan not to permit boathouses.

+- 11.6.4 The Municipality of McDougall will provide detailed regulations in the Zoning By-law to regulate docks including but not limited to the following:

+- a) The number of docks permitted;

+- b) The length of docks;

+- c) The size of docks;

+- d) The location on the shoreline:

+- e) The impacts on navigation;

+- f) Safety;

+- g) Restricting and prohibiting any structures placed on a dock; and

+- h) Limiting lighting.

+- 11.6.5 Any proposed shoreline structure must obtain the necessary approvals or authorities from any relevant government organization.